 Plus you’ll earn 1% cash-back on all of your other purchases.

 If you also have a premium Chase Ultimate Rewards credit card (one that charges an annual fee) you can turn your cash-back into Ultimate Rewards points that can then be transferred to hotel and airline partners for maximum value.

 Hot Tip: Many new businesses spend a lot on phone expenses, internet service, and office supplies, so having a business credit card such as the Ink Business Cash card that gives 5% cash-back in these categories could make it a good choice for a start-up business.

-If you’re looking for simplicity, the Ink Business Unlimited card might be just right for you.
+If you’re looking for simplicity, the Ink Business Unlimited card may be just right for you.
 This card earns a flat 1.5% cash-back on all purchases without having to worry about bonus categories or earning limits.
-In addition, this no-annual-fee card offers 0% APR on purchases for the first 12 months.

-Ink Business Unlimited cardholders that also hold a premium Ultimate Rewards credit card can combine the points earned from their cards and transfer them to one of the Chase airline and hotel transfer partners.
+Ink Business Unlimited cardholders who also hold a premium Ultimate Rewards credit card can combine the points earned from their cards and transfer them to Chase’s airline and hotel partners.

 The Amex Blue Business Cash card offers a simple way to earn cash-back for every purchase you make.
 For the first $50,000 you spend per calendar year, you’ll earn 2% cash-back.
 After that, you’ll earn 1% cash-back.

 7. The Blue Business® Plus Credit Card from American Express

 ✅ Our Pick for Flat-rate Earning and No Annual Fee

 The Amex Blue Business Plus card is a great no-fee option that offers simple, flat-rate points earning.
 With this card, you’ll be earning valuable Membership Rewards points that can be transferred to hotel and airline partners for maximum value.